 How would you "map" the entire content of an Art Museum?

 A new database of Content: I believe artists, creators, and the like will now have to think about adding content to a new massive database of meta-data: locations related to their artwork, content (images, sounds, words), and stories.
 Due to the broad, and sometimes personal (read: chaotic), aspect to this field, I foresee some common geo-coded standard emerging to allow systems, content, devices, and people to share this information with each other, based on place.
+It could start as simple as a spreadsheet an artist creates that includes simple information along with a work, which eventually becomes accessible to your mobile phone through social networks, apps, and API's.

 What would this content be comprised of?